 The maximum number of concurrent executions for Serverless Functions is

 1000 by default.
 The concurrency limit is shared across all Projects deployed to a Team and can be observed with the usage of Log Drains.

+Running into Rate Limiting?
+Check out our support guide on it here.
 If you require a limit above

 The maximum payload size for the request body or the response body of a Serverless Function is 5 MB.

 If a Serverless Function receives a payload in excess of the limit it will return an error → 413: FUNCTION_PAYLOAD_TOO_LARGE.